freenas/freenas-docs/userguide/jails.rst

 command line utility for creating, managing, and launching `bhyve <https://en.wikipedia.org/wiki/Bhyve>`_ guests.

-.. note:: This type of virtualization requires an Intel or AMD processor that reports the "POPCNT" (POPulation Count) processor feature.
-To verify that the processor has this feature, type :command:`grep POPCNT /var/run/dmesg.boot` from :ref:`Shell`.
-If the prompt just returns, the CPU is not capable of running virtual guests with :command:`iohyve`.
+.. note:: This type of virtualization requires an Intel processor with Extended Page Tables (EPT) or an AMD processor with Rapid Virtualization Indexing (RVI) or Nested Page Tables (NPT).

+   To verify that an Intel processor has the required features, use :ref:`Shell` to run :command:`grep VT-x /var/run/dmesg.boot`.
+If the *EPT* and *UG* features are shown, this processor can be used with *bhyve* and *iohyve*.

+   To verify that an AMD processor has the required features, use :ref:`Shell` to run :command:`grep POPCNT /var/run/dmesg.boot`.
+If the output shows the POPCNT feature, this processor can be used with *bhyve* and *iohyve*.

 Run this command to initialize iohyve, substituting the name of the pool to hold the bhyve guests and the name of the network